victronenergy/venus-html5-app/README.md

 ### 1.1 Documentation per Box

-`Boxes` are the various designed visualisation: there is a Battery box, a Generator box, a Shorepower box, and so forth.
+`Boxes` are various designed visualisations: there is a Battery box, a Generator box, a Shorepower box, and so forth.

-How certain devices are visualised/rendered on HTML5, ie. in to what box(es), and what topics are used for what parameter, and more is documented in three places:
+Documentation on how certain devices are visualised/rendered on HTML5, e.g. in to which box(es) devices should go, which topics are used for which parameter, and more, can be found here:

 - [TOPICS.md](https://github.com/victronenergy/venus-html5-app/blob/master/TOPICS.md)
 - [wiki/Translating system components into the HTML5 app](https://github.com/victronenergy/venus-html5-app/wiki/Translating-system-components-into-the-HTML5-app)